 Titanium Grade 2, Sheet, Bar, Plate, AMS 4902 (CP Grade 2) - UNS R50400

-Grade 2 titanium is one of the most common titanium grades, with properties that make it a good candidate for chemical and marine, aerospace, and medical applications.
+CP Grade 2 titanium is one of the most common titanium grades, with properties that make it a good candidate for chemical and marine, aerospace, and medical applications.
 Grade 2 is commercially pure, also referred to as CP, which means it is unalloyed.
 Grade 2 has higher levels of iron and oxygen than other CP grades, which offers excellent formability and moderate strength with superior corrosion resistance.
-These characteristics make it an ideal choice for applications where durability and resistance to harsh environments are crucial.
-Additionally, its biocompatibility allows for safe use in the medical industry.
+This material has a minimum yield strength of 275 Mpa (40 ksi) and relatively low levels of impurity elements.

 - document.getElementById('panel-ProductOverview')?.focus())" :class="{ 'upm-tab-active font-bold border-b-2 border-blue-600': activeTab === 'ProductOverview' && !isMobileView }" >Inventory & Specs